-The enigmatic symbol of the "key of David" appears twice in Scripture.
-Charles Whitaker examines this symbol, adding it to the criteria we need to find the descendants of Israel in our day.
+The enigmatic symbol of the 'key of David' appears twice in Scripture.
+Significantly, it helps us to identify the descendants of Israel in our day.

 The history of Israel is not only a fascinating study, but it also reveals important facts and principles necessary for proper understanding of prophecy.
 Once Isreal is identified prophetically, Bible prophecy opens up and God's plan becomes plain!

 Richard Ritenbaugh discusses the topic of the office of kings, observing that not many functioning kings are left in the world.
 In Revelation 11, the office of king replete with might and power will be returned.
 For God's called-out ones, our tenure on thi. . .

 Among his many other accomplishments, King David was a significant prophet.
 Psalm 22, for example, is a clearly recognizable prophecy of Christ's suffering.